Lubin Stadium (1985)

 Stadion Zagłębia Lubin (Zagłębie Lubin Stadium) was a football stadium in Lubin, Poland.
-It was the home ground of Zagłębie Lubin until Municipal Stadium opened in 2009.
-The stadium held 32,430 people and opened in 1985.
+It served as the home ground of Zagłębie Lubin until the Municipal Stadium opened in 2009.
+The stadium had a capacity of 32,430 people and opened in 1985.

-The stadium hosted two Poland national football team games.
+The stadium hosted two games for the Poland national football team.
 The first was a 2–0 win against the East Germany national football team on August 19, 1987.
-The second was a 1–1 draw against the Soviet Union national football team on August 23, 1989.
+The second was a 1–1 draw against the Soviet Union national football team on 23 August 1989.